ewan-laws/jsmacs/README.md

 - A hackackable JavaScript environment
 - Improvements over emacs in terms of interactions and useability
 - Based around modules that can be swapped with ease

+## Feature list

+- Each package will "subscribe" its own set of keybindings (perhaps with the potention option of two "themes"), which can be overriden.
+- There could be a convention of dedicated keybinding files dedicated to custom keybindings.

 ## The Technicals